Yash-Yelave/Traffic_Signal_Optimisation/README.md

 ## Technology Stack

+### AI & Machine Learning
+- **PyTorch**: The core deep learning framework used to build and train the neural networks for the reinforcement learning agent.
+- **Ultralytics YOLOv8**: A state-of-the-art object detection model for identifying and counting vehicles in real-time from video streams.
+- **Deep Q-Network (DQN)**: A reinforcement learning algorithm that serves as the "brain" of the system, making intelligent decisions to optimize traffic flow by controlling signal timings.
+- **OpenCV**: Used for real-time image and video processing, including decoding streams, resizing frames for performance, and annotating video with detection results.

 ### Backend
 - **Python 3.x**
 - **Flask 2.x** - Web framework
 - **Requests** - HTTP client for ESP32-CAM communication
 - **Threading** - Background video capture
+- **Threading** - Concurrent execution of the DQN control loop and video processing without blocking the main web server.
+- **SQLite**: A lightweight, file-based SQL database engine for persistent logging of traffic data, agent decisions, and performance metrics.

 ### Frontend
 - **HTML5**
 - **CSS3** - Custom styling with modern design
 - **JavaScript (ES6+)** - Async/await, fetch API
+- **Chart.js**: For rendering dynamic and interactive charts on the "Insights" dashboard tab.
 - **Font Awesome 6.0** - Icons

 ### Hardware